Republic of Serbian Krajina: Creation

 Around August 1991, the leaders of Serbian Krajina and Serbia allegedly agreed to embark on a campaign which the ICTY prosecutors described as a "joint criminal enterprise" whose purpose "was the forcible removal of the majority of the Croat and other non-Serb population from approximately one-third of the territory of the Republic of Croatia, an area he planned to become part of a new Serb-dominated state."
 According to testimony given by Milan Babić in his subsequent war crimes trial, during the summer of 1991, the Serbian secret police (under Milošević's command) set up "a parallel structure of state security and the police of Krajina and units commanded by the state security of Serbia".
 Paramilitary groups such as the Wolves of Vučjak and White Eagles, funded by the Serbian secret police, were also a key component of this structure.

 A wider-scale war was launched in August 1991.
 Over the following months, a large area of territory, amounting to a third of Croatia, was controlled by the rebel Serbs.
 The Croatian population suffered heavily, fleeing or evicted with numerous killings, leading to ethnic cleansing.
 The bulk of the fighting occurred between August and December 1991 when approximately 80,000 Croats were expelled (and some were killed).
 Many more died and/or were displaced in fighting in eastern Slavonia (this territory along the Croatian/Serbian border was not part of the Krajina, and it was the JNA that was the principal actor in that part of the conflict).
-The total number of exiled Croats and other non-Serbs range from 170,000 (ICTY) up to a quarter of a million people (Human Rights Watch).
+The total number of exiled Croats and other non-Serbs range from 170,000 (ICTY) to up to a quarter of a million people (Human Rights Watch).

 In the latter half of 1991, Croatia was beginning to form an army and their main defenders, the local police, were overpowered by the JNA military who supported rebelled Croatian Serbs.
 The RSK was located entirely inland, but they soon started advancing deeper into Croatian territory.
-Among other places, they shelled the Croatian coastal town of Zadar killing over 80 people in nearby areas and damaging the Maslenica Bridge that connected northern and southern Croatia, in the Operation Coast-91.
-They also tried to overtake Šibenik, but the defenders successfully repelled the attack by JNA, in the Battle of Šibenik.
+Among other places, they shelled the Croatian coastal town of Zadar, killing over 80 people in nearby areas and damaging the Maslenica Bridge that connected northern and southern Croatia in Operation Coast-91.
+In the Battle of Šibenik, the JNA had tried to overtake Šibenik, but the defenders successfully repelled the attack.
 The main city theatre was also bombed by JNA forces.
 The city of Vukovar, however, was completely devastated by JNA attacks.
-The city of Vukovar that warded off JNA attacks for months eventually fell, ending the Battle of Vukovar.
-2,000 defenders of Vukovar and civilians were killed, 800 went missing and 22,000 were forced into exile.
-The wounded were taken from Vukovar Hospital to Ovčara near Vukovar where they were executed.
+After 87 days of warding off JNA attacks, the city of Vukovar eventually fell, ending the Battle of Vukovar.
+2,000 Vukovar defenders and civilians were killed, 800 went missing, and 22,000 were forced into exile.
+The wounded were taken from the Vukovar Hospital to nearby Ovčara where they were executed.